Answers to Frequently Asked Questions

 Back to Top

-16. Which Costar model should I use?
+14. Which SystemStar model should I use?

 Select the model that most nearly matches your development environment.
 The Waterfall model has a traditional set of software development phases; the MBASE model is comparable to the Rational Unified Process.